-C. Applicability of Other Parts of the Town Code
+C. Applicability to Other Parts of the Town Code

 - (1) In case of a conflict between this article and any provisions of the New Castle Town Code not listed in subsection B above, this article shall control.
-Where no such conflict exists, all chapters of the Code of the Town of New Castle, including applicable portions of Chapter 60, shall have full force and effect within the Form-Based District. - (2) All applications for building construction are required to conform to applicable building code and life safety ordinances and laws.
+Where no such conflict exists, all chapters of the Code of the Town of New Castle, including applicable portions of Chapter 60, shall have full force and effect within the Form-Based District. - required to conform to applicable building code and life safety ordinances and laws.

 Applicants shall be responsible for obtaining all necessary permits and approvals from local regulatory agencies with jurisdiction over a project.
-In any case where building or life safety regulations are in conflict with this chapter, the Development Department shall be notified at once and such ordinances shall take precedence. - (3) All applications for building construction or site alteration shall comply with Chapter 137, Wetlands, and Chapter 108, Steep Slope Protection, except that for "Very Steep Slopes," as defined in § 108-2, the Approving Authority shall be the Town Engineer rather than the Planning Board.
+In any case where building or life safety regulations are in conflict with this chapter, the Development Department shall be notified at once and such ordinances shall take precedence.